National Institute of Biomedical Genomics

 National Institute of Biomedical Genomics (NIBMG) is a national level research institute for genomic medicine in India.
 It is located at Kalyani West Bengal—50 km from Kolkata.
 It has been established as an autonomous institution under the Department of Biotechnology, Government of India.
 This is the first institution in India explicitly devoted to research, training, translation, service, and capacity-building in biomedical genomics.
 The institute operates from a campus constructed on a 30-acre plot of land near Bidhanpally, Kalyani.
+The institute stands as a premier genomic facility, advancing precision medicine.
+Recently recognized as a key hub for detecting fetal anomalies and cancer, it leverages cutting-edge sequencing to revolutionize diagnostics and healthcare outcomes in India.